jackcviers/cats-saga/README.md

 This works, we trigger all rollback actions by failing after each.
 But the implementation itself looks awful, we lost expressiveness in the call-back hell, imagine 15 saga steps implemented in such manner.

-You can solve this problems in different ways, but you will encounter a number of difficulties, and your code still would look pretty much the same as we did in our last try.
+We can solve this problems in different ways, but we will encounter a number of difficulties, and our code still would look pretty much the same as we did in our last try.

-Achieve a generic solution is not that simple, so you will end up repeating the same boilerplate code from service to service.
+Achieve a generic solution is not that simple, so we will end up repeating the same boilerplate code from service to service.

-`cats-saga` tries to address this concerns and provide you with simple syntax to compose your Sagas.
+`cats-saga` tries to address these concerns and provide us with simple syntax to compose our Sagas.

 With `cats-saga` we could do it like so: